Mason County Courthouse (Texas)

 was added to the National Register of Historic Places on September 17, 1974.

 The courthouse was razed by an arsonist's fire on the evening of February 4, 2021.
 The stone exterior was all that remained following the fire.
-At the time of the fire, the county records had been temporarily relocated to another location to facilitate future renovations to the building.
+At the time of the fire, the county records had been temporarily relocated to another location to facilitate future renovations to the building, restored mostly to its original glory.
+The courthouse reopened in 2024 after extensive renovations.